SneakyBrian/AntiScrape/README.md

  AntiScrape is an IIS ASP.NET Http Module to help in the fight against website scrapers!

+## Development Status ##

+This software is currently in active development, and so **not recommended** for production environments at present.

 ## Live Demo ##

 Live demo is available on Windows Azure here: